Home / Third Party Tools / Microsoft Teams / Teams Meetings: Presenter checklist

-Microsoft Teams meetings is a web conferencing tool.
+Microsoft Teams is a web conferencing and collaboration tool.
 For a quick tour see: Teams meetings: Interface overview

 How to use this checklist

 This checklist is designed to be a quick guide to help you get started with Microsoft Teams Meetings for teaching.
 The checklist includes links to useful resources and tools.
-Please use this checklist as starting point and add to, and personalise the list based on your session requirements.
+Please use this checklist as a starting point to add to, and personalise the list based on your session requirements.

 Session preparation